rajathjn/shorts_maker/README.md

 - **External Service Integration:** Seamlessly integrates with services like Discord for notifications.
 - **GPU-Accelerated Processing:** Optional GPU support for faster processing using whisperx.
 - **Modular Design:** Built with extensibility in mind.
-- **In Development:** AskLLM AI agent, which helps in generating metadata for YouTube or image generation.
+- **In Development:** AskLLM AI agent now fully integrated for generating metadata and creative insights.
-- **In Development:** Image Generation, GenerateImage class created for text2image generation.
-Note: This uses flux, Hence maybe resource intensive.
+- **In Development:** GenerateImage class enhanced for text-to-image generation using flux.
+May be resource intensive.

 ## Requirements